 Recognizing Gum Disease Symptoms

 You must pay close attention to changes in your gums.
 Your gums are not healthy if you are having pain or bleeding.
 Even if you visit the dentist regularly, you must call for an appointment when gum disease symptoms begin.
 An early diagnosis raises the possibility of successful treatment.
-Call your dentist immediately if you notice the following symptoms.
+Call your Emergency dentist immediately if you notice the following symptoms.

 - Reddened gums